rartino/OPTIMADE/optimade.rst

     - :field:`uri`: String.
       A URI of the external resource (which MAY be a resolvable URL).

+**OPTIONAL keys for the outermost level of the Property Definition:**

+- :field:`x-optimade-metadata-definition`: Dictionary.
+  A dictionary that is itself a property definition which defines the format of the metadata dictionary for this field.
+  The :field:`x-optimade-metadata-definition` field SHOULD not include another :field:`x-optimade-metadata-definition` field.

 **REQUIRED keys for all levels of the Property Definition:**

 - :field:`x-optimade-type`: String